 The Company is authorized to issue 10,000,000 shares of its common stock.
 Each share of common stock is entitled to one vote.
-At its discretion, the Board of Directors may declare dividends on shares of common stock so long as the Company has paid or set aside funds for all cumulative dividends on its preferred stock.
+At its discretion, the Board of Directors may declare dividends on shares of common stock so long as the

+Company has paid or set aside funds for all cumulative dividends on its preferred stock.
 The Board does not anticipate paying dividends on its common stock in the foreseeable future.

 The Company is authorized to issue 10,000,000 shares of redeemable preferred stock.
 Each share of the Company's currently issued preferred stock is non-voting.
 The Company's Series A Redeemable Preferred Stock includes an annual dividend of \$0.22 per share and is payable annually.
 Additionally, the Series A Redeemable Preferred Stock contains a liquidation preference over the Company's common stock and is subject to optional redemption after June 1, 2021 at the sole discretion of the Company's Board of Directors.
 The liquidation preference is calculated at the original issue price of \$4.15 per share plus all accrued but unpaid dividends.
 The optional redemption, if implemented, would be at the original issue price of \$4.15 per share plus all accrued but unpaid dividends plus a redemption premium of 3% of the original issue price.
-In November 2020, the Company declared a dividend on its Series A Redeemable Preferred stock payable to shareholders of record at the close of business on December 7, 2020 and paid the dividend on December 31, 2020.
+In November 2021 and November 2020, the Company declared a dividend on its Series A Redeemable Preferred stock and paid the dividend on December 31, 2021 and December 31, 2020 respectively.
 The Company is current on its dividend obligations.